pro-boost/My_Portfolio/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+© 2025 Mohamed-B. All rights reserved.

-## 🤝 Contributing
+This project is strictly for personal use only.

-Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.
+You may not copy, modify, distribute, or use any part of it without explicit permission.

 ---